matthieuchoplin/matthieuchoplin.github.io/posts/database-locks.rst

   select pg_cancel_backend(pid int)

-Where "pid int" is the pid you find with pg_stat_activity
+Where "pid int" is the pid you find with pg_stat_activity.

 Sources: